htso/Metalearning-MAML/README.md

 The basic premise of the paper is that parameter initialization has important influence over model learning.
 A good initialization makes it possible for rapid adaptation and generalization. *Maml* uses the standard technique of gradient descent.
 But instead of descending onto an optimal parameter for a neural network, it uses gradient decent to find some *common* starting point for a pool of models to begin their individual gradient descent learning.

 My key finding is that under a specific data setting, their supervised regression result is reproducible.
 However, I found that *maml* deteriorates quickly as the training data deviates from the standard form.
 It seems unable to extend its excellent performance to certain common periodic functions, a disappointing conclusion but it's **not** unexpected.
+And I'll speculate the reasons that this is so.

 ## Introduction